ConnorBurnsCoder/IntegrationMethodSim/README.md

 Solved for example H=1:
 x(1) = cos(1) = .5403...

+For the full simulation and integration method comparison report please read "IntegrationReport.pdf"

 Specify e, l, or r for one iteration of total time H=1 of Euler's, Leapfrog, or Runge-Kutta 4.

 ex: $python main.py e